CervTest/template-micronaut-jib/skeleton/README.md

 `gcloud iam service-accounts keys create mykey --iam-account=gcr-service-user@${{ values.gcpProject }}.iam.gserviceaccount.com`

 The `mykey` parameter becomes the json file written to disk in the active directory.
-Submit it as a Secret File credential in Jenkins and it'll be usable as within the `Jenkinsfile` in this repo, referred to by its credential id `gcr-service-user-proto-client-ttf`
+Submit it as a Secret File credential in Jenkins and it'll be usable as within the `Jenkinsfile` in this repo, referred to by its credential id

+#### Google Artifact Registry

+This is much like GCR, with different values for the registry URL and the service account.
+The authentication takes a little more handling, see `build.gradle` for details

+#### Nexus Repository

+This is a more generic repository manager that can be used for many things, including Docker images.
+The setup is a bit more involved than GCR, but it is a good option for self-hosted solutions.
+Again see `build.gradle` for the exact setup there.

 ## Micronaut 3.10.1 Documentation